Begunkodor railway station

-Begunkodor railway station is a Haunted railway station of Ranchi railway division of the South Eastern Railway zone of the Indian Railways.
+Begunkodar railway station is a railway station of Ranchi railway division of the South Eastern Railway zone of the Indian Railways.
 It serves the nearby area of Begunkodor and Jhalda town in the Purulia district in the Indian state of West Bengal.
 Passengers deserted the station and it had come to be known as haunted in Railway records.
-The station was listed by Railways as one of its 10 haunted stations in India.
+The station was listed by Railways as one of its 10 most haunted stations in India.

 History

 Begunkodor station was set up by the joint efforts of the queen of Santals, Lachan Kumari and Indian Railways in the year 1960.

 Controversy

 According to the villagers of Begunkodor, in 1967, a railway employee reported the sighting of a woman's ghost, and it was rumored that she had died in a railway accident.

 The next day he told people about it but they ignored him.
-A seemingly first-hand account of the incident was published, with details of what had actually happened at the time.

 The real trouble started when the dead bodies of the station master and his family were found in their quarters.
 The station was subsequently closed as trains stopped making halts here due to alleged paranormal phenomena.